 Based on this template, my ideal paleo lunch box would contain the following:

-- Portion of protein: meat, poultry, fish, seafood, eggs, nuts, seeds.
+- A portion of protein: meat, poultry, fish, seafood, eggs, nuts, seeds, breakfast sausage.

 - Lots of veggies, including starchy and/or fruit

-- Healthy fats: salad dressing with oil, nut butters, eggs, oily fish, nuts. seeds, avocado, etc.
+- Healthy fats: salad dressing with oil, nut butter, eggs, oily fish, nuts. seeds, avocado, etc.

 2. Include lunches in your shopping list and meal prep

 Lunches are often an afterthought but it’s important to plan for 3-4 lunch options when you go grocery shopping.
 If you’re doing regular meal prep (say on the weekend or one of the weeknights), it’s a good idea to batch prep a few key lunchbox foods and ingredients.
 Here are some suggestions from the Lunch Survival guide of my paleo reset program.

 - Pick 2 types of protein: grill and slice a couple of chicken breasts or thighs, make a batch of tasty meatballs, make some fish cakes or my salmon meatloaf, buy a couple of cans of tuna, salmon or sardines, boil some eggs etc.